Topological defects in lattice models and affine Temperley-Lieb algebra: Comparison with the other fusion types

 For this fusion, we endow $\atl{n+m} $ ($n,m $ positive integers) with the structure of a left $(\atl{n},\atl{m})$ module through the injection $\Phi \equiv \phi^{u}_{n,m} \otimes \psi^{o}_{m,n} : \atl{n} \otimes \atl{m} \to \atl{n+m}$.
 In terms of diagrams, this corresponds to gluing the two cylinders on which $\atl{n}$ and $\atl{m}$ lives into a pair of \emph{pants}; Fig.~\ref{fig:garter.belt.relations} illustrates how the hoop operators behave under this gluing.

 Given an $\atl{n}$-module $U$ and an $\atl{m}$-module $V$, their fusion is defined as

 Note that by construction (see Figs.~\ref{fig:leftgarter} and~\ref{fig:rightgarter})

-so that the central elements $Y, \bar{Y}$ are fully determined from their value on $U$ and $V$, respectively.
+so that eigenvalues of the central elements $Y$, $\bar{Y}$ on $U \times_{GS} V$ are fully determined from their value on $U$ and $V$, respectively.
 It follows in particular that this fusion product is not commutative in general.
 Furthermore, the construction also gives (see Fig.~\ref{fig:mixedgarter})

 which imposes severe constraints on the combinations of modules leading to non-trivial fusion products.